Sorrow446/go-upload/README.md

 It will only panic and return an exit code 1 if:
 1. Setup fails (arg parsing, output text or job file setup).
-2. A job or text file template fails to write.
+2. A job fails to write.

 Example output:
 ```json